 “I saw the story on the news about…”

 And that's not taking into account outdated lessons, taken from markets long ago, or far away.
-Everyone's intentions are pure, and nobody is trying to mislead you, but the biggest challenge with sourcing relevant information on effective property investment, is working out what you need to know, and who is best to ask.
+Everyone's intentions are good, and nobody is trying to mislead you, but the biggest challenge with sourcing relevant information on effective property investment is working out what you need to know, and who is best to ask.

 The issue with these myths is that they make sense - if you don't understand the demographics, socio-economic realities and opportunities within a geographic area how can you effectively invest?

 The issue with this approach is that it's incredibly limiting, and based on your personal bias.
 For example, just because you consider a certain area to be up and coming, or full of potential, doesn't make it statistically true.
 Plenty of property investors over time have fallen victim to their own opinions - thinking that urban sprawl would naturally end up in a certain suburb, but instead they found themselves lumped with a house surrounded by industrial parks.

 Never assume that your own opinion is correct - trust science, evidence and take advice from proven experts.

 Myth 2 - You Can’t Lose With Property

 This is a popular myth based on mathematical fallacy - property is time dependent, and while the statistics point to a timeline of growth, you don't know how long the timeline is, and adopting an attitude that says you can't lose inhibits your ability to conduct a critical analysis of certain suburbs and properties.
 It's true, property is a far lower risk than some other investments - but should be treated with the care and respect it deserves.

 Myth (s) 3 -